 Green Lantern nodded.
 “Maybe I can calm him with their images drawn from his memory!”
 He flew directly into the stormy creature as the Flash admired his fearlessness.

 They don’t make heroes like Hal anymore! thought Wally.
 I mean, he is the super-hero’s super-hero!
-The Pied Piper drew closer as the Flash shouted to him, “It’s a villain called Typhoon!
+As the Pied Piper drew closer, the Flash shouted to him, “It’s a villain called Typhoon!
 Green Lantern is going to try to calm him!”